barumau/pandunia/engli/pandunia-engli.md

 kexobende - hairband (headband)
 kexosabun - shampoo
 ki - which?
-ki num - how many?
+ki nume - how many?
 ki ren - who?
 ki xey - what thing?
-ki yang - how?
+ki yang? - how?
+ki yangi - what kind of?
 ki zaman - when?
 kil - thousand
 kilogram - kilogram (kg)